 Scenario 1 – New Game, 1st Serve of the Game

-In this example, let’s assume that this is a new game and Team A is getting ready to make their 1st serve of the game.
+In this example, let’s assume this is a new game and Team A is getting ready to make their 1st serve of the game.

-Team A, Player 1A stands on the right side of the court because that is where the 1st server always stands on the 1st serve of a new game
+STEP 1 – Team A, Player 1A stands on the right side of the court because that’s where the 1st server always stands on the 1st serve of a new game.

 STEP 2 – Team A, Player 1A calls the score, 0 – 0 – 2 or 0 – 0 – start

-Notice that the server says 2, not 1
+- Notice that the server says 2 or start, NOT 1

-Remember, the 1st team only gets one serve so the server calls their spot as if they were the 2nd server – the “First Server Exception Rule”.
+Remember, the 1st server of the game only gets one serve so the server calls their spot as if they were the 2nd server – the “First Server Exception Rule”.

-Team B successfully returns the ball but Team A misses the ball
+- Team B successfully returns the ball but Team A misses the return ball

 - The end result: Team A is now ‘side out’ because as the starting team, only 1 player (the starter player) gets to serve.
 And since they have now made a fault (missed the ball), Team B gets to serve

 Scenario 2 – In-play game until a fault is made